Diaspore Unveiled: The Chameleon Gemstone's Mystique and Allure

 Types of Diaspore Gemstone

 Diaspore is a rare gemstone that reveals a surprising spectrum of colours and qualities, depending on its origin and chemical composition.
 The most celebrated variety is Turkish diaspore, renowned for its dramatic colour change and exceptional gem quality.
 Most colour-changing gems are Turkish diaspore, the highest-quality diaspore on the market.
 The best gem-quality diaspore is found exclusively in the Anatolian Mountains of Turkey.
 This material, often marketed under trade names like Zultanite® or Csarite®, is prized for its ability to shift from a vibrant yellowish-green or khaki-green in daylight to a warm pink or rose-red under incandescent light.
 The rarity and quality of Turkish diaspore make it a standout example among colour-change gemstones.
+Colourless diaspore gemstones are rare and valued for their clarity, making them especially sought after by collectors.

-Diaspore Formation and Sources
+Diaspore Formation and Sources: Role of Bauxite Deposits

 The world’s most coveted diaspore gems hail from Turkey, specifically from the Anatolian Mountains, where the geological conditions are just right to produce transparent, high-clarity crystals with exceptional colour change properties.
 Turkish diaspore, often marketed under the trademarked name Zultanite, is renowned for its ability to shift from yellowish-green or khaki-green in daylight to rose-red or pink under incandescent light.
 This dramatic transformation under different lighting conditions is what sets colour-change diaspore apart as a truly rare gemstone.